menached/danville/README.md

 # danville
 AI product updater for multisite Woocommerce setups

 Iterate over all products in the woocommerce database and generate new name, short_description, and description with AI based on the existing text.
+Sites share a common creds file.